Chinese Restaurant Classic

 Bok Choy: Buy, Store & Prep

-Bok choy has white stalks topped with deep green leaves.
+Buy bok choy that has white stalks topped with deep green leaves.
 Its mild juicy sweetness is like that of romaine lettuce.
-Buy it for less than $1.00 per pound at supermarkets, Asian grocery stores and some farmers' markets.
+Buy it for less than 1-dollar per pound at supermarkets, Asian grocery stores and some farmers' markets.
 When buying bok choy, select stalks that are pure white and firm.
 Additionally, look for leaves that are dark green and non-wilted.
 Do not select bok choy that has any brown spots on its leaves, as this type of bok choy is less flavorful.

 Store bok choy unwashed in a plastic bag in the refrigerator up to 3 days.

 Prep bok choy.
 Chop leaves and stalks.
 Cook stalks 2 minutes; then add leaves.
 Baby bok choy is extra-tender.
 Cook whole, or cook chopped stalks and leaves together.
 Baby bok choy is best when cooked whole and used as a side dish to a meat entree.